Skip to main content

 This is silent.
 No exception is thrown.
 No log line fires.
 The customer just experiences inconsistent behavior — sometimes paying for a capability they can't fully use.

-We audited for this drift class during this quarter's cleanup work and consolidated every such gate behind a single derivation function.
-The lint described below ensures it stays consolidated as new capabilities are added.
+We audited and consolidated every such gate behind a single derivation function during routine cleanup work.
+The automated check described below ensures it stays consolidated as new capabilities are added.

 The solution: server-derived capability flags